Facebook RSS Feed

 At the riverbank in the morning.
 A sleeping outside has a privilege to watch the sunrise as packing up a tent.

+My morning routine after leaving was to go to a convenience store for coffee.
 It's not so bad to have a morning coffee in the tent, carrying the fire, fuel, and beans, but it's much easier in Japan, since wild camping is basically a quick retreat.
+As I remember, it was easy to get coffee in the morning in any country.

+Kiso Road has many mountain roads.
+The morning glories along the roadside are blooming beautifully.
 The shoulder of the main road is narrow, so be careful, but the traffic is not so heavy that it is a problem.

 A quaint train station.
 Modern stations don't appeal to me in the slightest.